perjansson/thymeleaf-lab/README.md

 thymeleaf-lab
 =============

-A lab project with Spring MVC and Thymeleaf
+A lab project with
+ - Spring MVC
+ - Thymeleaf
+ - Bootstrap
+ - Flying-saucer